Now, I think Gloria Allred has shown up for her press conference.

 This is yesterday morning on reliable sources.

-The guest is CNN executive vice president and former Newsweek magazine editor Mark Whitaker.
+The guest is CNN Executive Vice President and former Newsweek magazine editor Mark Whitaker.

-And during a discussion about Newsweek's decision not to publish the Monica Lewinsky story, host Howard Kurtz says, you know, one of the most famous or infamous decisions that you made.
+And during a discussion about Newsweek's decision not to publish the Monica Lewinsky story, host Howard Kurtz says, you know, one of the most famous or infamous decisions that you made, you were filling in as editor at the time, was in the Monica Lewinsky story.

 Mike Isakoff basically had the goods, or at least it looked that way later.

-Frankly, we didn't feel by from Thursday to that Saturday that we were on firm enough ground to report a story that wouldn't just be a story about Ken Starr that ultimately would be about accusing the president of having sex in the Oval Office with an intern, which was if we had gotten that wrong.
+Frankly, we didn't feel by from Thursday to that Saturday that we were on firm enough ground to report a story that wouldn't just be a story about Ken Starr, that ultimately would be about accusing the president of having sex in the Oval Office with an intern, which was, if we had gotten that wrong, could have been, you know, a mortal blow to Newsweek's reputation.

-That what turned out to be a mortal blow to Newsweek's reputation was spiking the story.
+What turned out to be a mortal blow to Newsweek's reputation was spiking the story.

-So Mr. Whittaker says that he killed the Lewinsky story to protect Newsweek.
+So Mr. Whitaker says that he killed the Lewinsky story to protect Newsweek, when in fact, killing the story killed Newsweek, but protected Clinton.

 She was on this week.

-Do you by the way people ask me why I don't watch the Sunday shows anymore?
+Do you, by the way, people ask me why I don't watch the Sunday shows anymore?

 And outside of Liz Cheney, it's the same old bunch of people.

-The cast of characters never changes, and what they say never changes.
+The cast of characters never changes, and what they say never changes, and the subject matter never changes.

-Uh folks, get this now.
+Okay, folks, get this now.

-Biolik, it's B-I-A-L-E-K.
+Bialik, it's B-I-A-L-E-K.

-I assumed it was Bialik.
+I assumed it was Bialik, but Gloria Allred says her name is Bialik.

 No, no.

-No, no, no, biolic.
+No, no, no.

-It's biolic.
+It's Bialik.

-And and that's according to uh Gloria Oll.
+And that's, according to Gloria Allred.

 I don't know.

-That hasn't how's that relevant?
+How's that relevant?

 That hasn't been mentioned.

-We don't know if she's been to Happy Valley, Pennsylvania, it's where Penn State is.
+We don't know if she's been to Happy Valley, Pennsylvania.

-We're still waiting for all of these uh details to be forthcoming, and we'll be the first to have them when they are forthcoming.
+We're still waiting for all of these details to be forthcoming, and we'll be the first to have them when they are forthcoming.

 Whoa, whoa.

-Yeah, give me line two here before we go to Sharon Biolik.
+Yeah, give me line two here before we go to Sharon Bialik, Kathy in Irvine, California.

-Welcome to the EIB network.
+Welcome to the EIB Network.

 Hello.